SvenGarson/bilby/README.md

   + Example of the in-memory texture

 - Q & A
+  + Extended VS normal ASCII table
+  + How to enforce bad arguments, return values and give the user error messages?
   + Which C standard to use?
 Pick the oldest one that makes sense, probably ANSI-C
   + Specify the coordinate system y-axis for the texture and for the rendering info.
     Provide both options instead of deciding?